List of Slam Dunk characters: Haruko Akagi

 Haruko was responsible for uncovering Sakuragi's athletic talent after seeing him try to dunk a ball at her request - she was impressed by the height of his jump and considered him good enough to join the team.
 Sakuragi always listens to her due to his deep affection for her.
 They have gone on some (what Sakuragi considers) non-official dates and have occasionally trained together.
 Haruko shared a deep relationship with Sakuragi throughout the series (though it was more of a friendship rather than romance) and served as one of his main pillars of support throughout every basketball match Sakuragi participates in.

 Despite her emotional denseness and sweetness, Haruko is a pretty good student, helping Akagi tutor Sakuragi and Rukawa as well as the other two starters when they had to retake some tests they had failed or be disqualified from the National Tournament, and is not afraid to stand up for others when needed.
 She confronted Sakuragi when she mistakenly thought that he had attacked Rukawa, and she also defended him many times from his most rabid fangirls (one of them even knocked her to the ground in the anime series).
 At the end of the manga series, Haruko becomes the second manager of basketball team.
 It is unclear to whether or not she returns the feelings to Sakuragi.
-She is voiced by Akiko Hiramatsu in Japanese and Martha MacIsaac in English.